 What is React?

-React will always run on the client-side, unlike Angular, that can run on the Angular Universal server.
+React will always run on the client-side, unlike Angular, which can run on the Angular Universal server.

-The two are defined as a library and not as the framework.
+The two are defined as a library and not as a framework.
 A framework provides less flexibility than a library, but it offers more productivity, limitations, and homogeneity in working.